Scan types

 | Dependency-heavy monorepo, fast feedback | sca |

-| Terraform-only repo | iac |
+| Terraform/CloudFormation only | iac |

 | Audit for leaked credentials | secrets |